 This event was met with derision by Lance Martin and Esther Rockett.
 Martin’s threats to disrupt the event came to no avail, as he was a no show; this was not surprising as he has generally chosen to hide behind the anonymity of his computer screen and make complaints to government authorities, with disingenuous requests to not disclose the contents of his vile allegations to those that he defames in them.

-Charles Wilson, Director of the College of Universal Medicine observed about this latest complaint:
+A representative of the College of Universal Medicine observed about this latest complaint:

 ‘The problem for Lance Martin is that by attacking the College he is attacking something that represents true charity.
 The community recognises this.
 People’s response to the College’s inaugural activities has been tremendous and simply confirms that what we’re offering is meeting a real need.’